huggingface/transformers/model_cards/google/reformer-crime-and-punishment/README.md

 ## Reformer Model trained on "Crime and Punishment"

-Crime and Punishment text was taken from `gs://trax-ml/reformer/crime-and-punishment-2554.txt`.
+Crime and Punishment is a novel written by Fyodor Dostoevsky and was translated into English.

-Model was trained in flax using colab notebook proposed by authors: https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb
+Crime and Punishment training data was taken from `gs://trax-ml/reformer/crime-and-punishment-2554.txt` and contains roughly 0.5M tokens.

-Weights were converted to Hugging Face PyTorch `ReformerModelWithLMHead`.
+The ReformerLM model was trained in flax using colab notebook proposed by authors: https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/text_generation.ipynb . and the weights were converted to Hugging Face's PyTorch ReformerLM model `ReformerModelWithLMHead`.

-The model is a character level language model.
-Language from in `crime-and-punishment` style can be generated as follows:
+The model is a language model that operates on small sub-word units.
+Text can be generated as follows:

 ```python
 model = ReformerModelWithLMHead.from_pretrained("patrickvonplaten/reformer-crime-and-punish")